Home / South Africa

 Two days in Plettenberg Bay will give you a taste of why this place is so special.
 Start one morning by booking a tour to go swimming with seals.
 It's an unforgettable experience!

 In the afternoon, head to Robberg Nature Reserve.
-Allocate 2-3 hours to walk the Witsand Circuit—it's a moderately challenging hike with incredible ocean views.
-Make sure you're back in time to catch the sunset at Lookout Beach.
+Allocate 2-3 hours to walk the Witsand Circuit — it's a moderately challenging hike with incredible ocean views.
+Make sure you're back in time to catch the sunset at Lookout Beach back in Plettenberg Bay.

 On your second day, explore the Tsitsikamma National Park.
-Don't miss the hike across the suspension bridge to Storms River Mouth—it's a must-do.
-We also took a kayak adventure with Untouched Adventures, which was a fun way to see more of the park.
+Don't miss the hike across the suspension bridge to Storms River Mouth.
+We also did a kayak adventure with Untouched Adventures, which was a fun way to see more of the park from the water.

 If you're up for some adrenaline-pumping activities, Plettenberg Bay won't disappoint.
-Go abseiling (highly recommended!), try bungee jumping, take a surfing lesson, or go horseback riding.
-For something a bit different, visit Birds of Eden or the Lawnwood Snake Sanctuary.
+You could go abseiling (highly recommended!), try bungee jumping, take a surfing lesson, or go horseback riding.
+If these activities are not your cup of tea, you can instead visit Birds of Eden or the Lawnwood Snake Sanctuary.

 If you have extra time and love hiking, consider the multi-day Otter Trail.
-It's a 2-3 day trek that's totally worth the effort.
+It's a 2-3 day trek - we haven't hiked it yet but heard that it's worth the effort.

-Don't forget to check out our Google Map for tips on where to stay and eat in Plettenberg Bay, Knysna, and Wilderness!
+Don't forget to check out our Travel Guide for tips on where to stay and eat in Plettenberg Bay, Knysna, and Wilderness!

 Day 8